Smarter Nutrition Resources (02)

 Fighting Kidney Stones through Better Nutrition

 Do you need to take a calcium supplement to make sure that you’re getting enough of this vital mineral on your diet?
-You probably don't need a general vitamin-mineral supplement if you are eating a reasonably varied diet most of the time, aren't restricting calories to lost weight, and generally don't skip meals, this article states, from the University of Rochester Health Promotion Office.
+You probably don't need a general vitamin-mineral supplement if you are eating a reasonably varied diet most of the time, aren't restricting calories to lost weight, and generally don't skip meals.
 Because many people do not get a lot of calcium, people should eat a good diet and try a supplement.
 Calcium supplements are better absorbed from the intestine in the presence of lactose (the sugar of milk) and protein, the article says.
 Taking the calcium supplement with a glass of milk is ideal to get the max amount of calcium.
-After calcium is absorbed into your bloodstream, your bones will take up the calcium better in the presence of vitamin D.
+After calcium is absorbed into your bloodstream, your bones will take up the calcium better in the presence of vitamin D. However, there may be drawbacks and even health risks to taking calcium supplements.
+This articles explains who should take them, the health benefits, and the potential risks.

 For more resources, see the site at ForSmarterNutrition.com.